-There’s a new “theory of everything” in town and it’s a sudsy one.
-What if spacetime (i.e. the whole thing we call “reality”) isn’t an infinitely large room full of some things and a vacuous void in between, but instead an infinite foam of bubbles at every point in spacetime that each contains their own universes living and dying all at once.
+There's a new "theory of everything" in town and it's a sudsy one.
+What if spacetime (i.e. the whole thing we call "reality") isn't an infinitely large room full of some things and a vacuous void in between, but instead an infinite foam of bubbles at every point in spacetime, all containing their own universes, each living and dying all at once.
 Yes, I know you thought of that once sitting around a campfire on acid.
 We all did.
 But it turns out to be science, too.

 The spacetime-foam explanation for what's really going on here was first proposed by physicist John Wheeler in 1955.
 He posited that spacetime, at a quantum level, was made of foam of tiny bubbles constantly in flux.
 Recent work expanding on Wheeler's bubbly proposal has come up with the idea that these bubbles are miniature universes going from big-bang to heat-death (or vice-versa, but we'll get to that) in an imperceptible amount of time.
 It sounds ridiculous, but it solves a lot of problems facing modern physics.

 Albert Einstein's theory of general relativity is pretty good, but it has some problems.
 It doesn't seem to hold up when describing the universe at large.
 The general relativity description of "what is the universe?" contends that its basically a trampoline that extends in all directions.
 That would explain gravity: if you place a bowling ball of a trampoline and then roll a marble onto the trampoline, the marble will be pulled towards the bowling ball.
 It makes sense, but if you take this model and apply it to the entire universe it starts to fall apart.
 Einstein found that he needed a "cosmological constant," a force that acts as the opposite of mass, energy, and gravity to counteract the force of gravity.
 In other words, the cosmological constant would be the tension of the trampoline.